 Advertising, is a useful promotional tool and one that most are familiar with.
 The Center for Profitable Agriculture with University of Tennessee Extension has an introductory publication, Advertising 101, that provides an overview of the different advertising media the can used as well as some tips on developing advertisements.

 Web, or internet, based tools - including social media - are quickly becoming the go-to for promotion.
 While these tools, and the features they offer, change quickly, the decision-making and strategy development behind their use remains steady.
-Penn State Extension offers a number of resources on these tools and their use on the Web, Social Media, and Direct Mail Marketing page.

 For any direct marketer, remaining current on available market outlets, regulations, pricing strategies, legal concerns, promotional tools, and numerous other issues is essential.
 AgMRC, offers a directory of resources on their Direct Marketing of Your Production and Products site that you will find helpful.